-Any decent auto accident attorney will tell you that it’s the details that make or break a car collision case.
+Any decent car accident law firm will tell you that it’s the details that make or break a car collision case.
 Whether you’re suing the other driver for damages or simply trying to get a fair offer from the auto insurance carrier, the better prepared you are, the better chance you’ll have of obtaining fair compensation.

 Why Are The Details Important If I Have Car Insurance?